Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-additional-inbox.md

 ---
 # Add another Inbox for your Project

-You can create extra inboxes in Live Agent and configure them for handover within your Flows.
+You can create extra Inboxes in Live Agent and configure them for handover within your Flows.

-## Add another Inbox in Live Agent
+## Add an Additional Inbox

 To add another Inbox in Live Agent, follow these steps: